Breast Enlargement Surgery Using Your Own Fat – Fat Transfer to Breasts

 How long does fat grafting take?

-- Fat transfer is a hospital procedure that can take an hour or 2 depending on the volume of fat transferred and the number of different locations the fat ends up being taken from.
+- Fat transfer is a procedure to be done in a sterile hospital environment.
+It can take an hour or 2 depending on the volume of fat transferred and the number of different locations the fat ends up being taken from.

 Recovery after Fat Grafting Breast Enlargement